TSSSaver/TSSSaver/README.md

 1. Remove rename style.css to style-white.css<br>
 2. Rename style-black.css to style.css<br>

+(optional)
+Save to dropbox
+1. Get an APP Key from dropbox.<br>
+2. Replace "YOUR_APP_KEY" in /index/footer.html with your key

 #How to get the auto index stuff
 I used nginx with fancyindex module for that.
 Here is the config for it.
 ```